 Build it into your daily routines.

-I know you’re probably thinking “WHAT routines?”
-Life can be crazy with a newborn and schedules can seem like more of a theory than an actual practice.
+I know you’re probably thinking, “WHAT routines?”
+Life can be crazy with a newborn, and schedules can seem more of a theory than a practice.
 I’m not asking you to create a regimented baby boot camp.
 Instead, use your natural daily rhythms to build in tummy time.

 One of my favorite ways to do this is to roll your baby to their tummy after each diaper change.
 This serves as a reminder for you to play with them this way and allows your baby to grow to expect it.
 When a baby begins observing and acknowledging a routine, there is much less fear around it.
 And less fear = more enjoyment!
 And bonus points for that roll, which begins developing a motor plan for your baby to learn to roll on their own.

 A newborn is used to being a little fish in your tummy, with amniotic fluid and your placenta supporting them.
 All of the changes of this bright new world, including gravity, are things your baby has to adjust to on their own time.
 While we can’t eliminate gravity, we can reduce its effect on tummy time.